-To make a medicinal herbal tea, simmer the fresh or dried root in boiling water for 15-20 minutes, and strain before serving.
+To make a medicinal herbal tea, simmer the fresh or dried root in boiling water for 15 to 20 minutes, and strain before serving.

 The roots are also a popular addition to many liqueurs, including chartreuse, gin, and absinthe.

-To make your own infused alcohol, mix 2 tablespoons of fresh or dried chopped root with 2 ounces of vodka or another clear spirit in a glass jar.
-Place in a cool, dark location for 2-4 weeks, then strain off the liquid and discard the root.
+To make your own infused alcohol, mix two tablespoons of fresh or dried chopped root with two ounces of vodka or another clear spirit in a glass jar.
+Place in a cool, dark location for two to four weeks, then strain off the liquid and discard the root.

 You can add a few drops to your favorite cocktail for a slightly bitter, aromatic flavor.

 In 17th-century England, the stems were commonly made into a deliciously aromatic candy.